Disentangling MLP Neuron Weights in Vocabulary Space: Acknowledgments

 \section{Acknowledgments}

-We thank Ori Yoran for valuable feedback, and Or Shafran, Clara Suslik, Daniela Gottesman, and Shir Rashkovits for their help with the evaluation of the LLM judge.
-This research was supported in part by the Academic Research Program at Google, Len Blavatnik and the Blavatnik Family foundation, the Alon Scholarship, and the Israel Science Foundation grant 1083/24.
+We thank Ori Yoran and Guy Dar for valuable feedback, and Or Shafran, Clara Suslik, Daniela Gottesman, and Shir Rashkovits for their help with the evaluation of the LLM judge.
+This research was supported in part by the Academic Research Program at Google, Len Blavatnik and the Blavatnik Family foundation, the Alon Scholarship, a Coefficient Giving grant, and the Israel Science Foundation grant 1083/24.